KQM-git/TCL/docs/characters/anemo/wanderer.md

 * Wanderer's Kuugoryuku Point drain rate while dashing and ascending is dependent on the client's frame rate.
 A higher frame rate will result in a higher drain rate.
     * Hover has no difference, while holding dash or jump have relevant differences.
 * Effects that modify the consumption of stamina points do not alter the consumption of Wanderer’s Kuugoryoku Points.
+* When Wanderer exits the Windfavored State and still has Kuugoryoku Points, he won’t be able to bounce on Bouncy Mushrooms.
+Otherwise, if he runs out of Kuugoryoku Points, he will bounce off the Bouncy Mushrooms.

 </TabItem>